Spiller runs for 217 yards, 3 TDs as Aggies beat UTSA 45-14

+They got it in a 60-yard touchdown run by Isaiah Spiller on the first play of the next drive and the freshman’s big day helped the Aggies to a 45-14 win.

+“When you hit those one play drives it demoralizes people.
+It does,” coach Jimbo Fisher said.
+“It takes the heart out of guys on the other side.
+It takes a mature team to bounce back from that and on offense it gives you that adrenaline.”

-COLLEGE STATION, Texas (AP) — Freshman Isaiah Spiller set season highs with 217 yards rushing and three touchdowns to lead Texas A&M to a 45-14 win over UTSA on Saturday.
+Spiller set season highs with 217 yards rushing and three touchdowns to lead the Aggies to their third straight victory and make them bowl eligible for the 11th straight season.

 The Aggies (6-3) were up by 14 when a 50-yard touchdown run by Spiller made it 28-7 early in the third quarter.
-It was his second long scoring run of the game after a 60-yard touchdown run in the first quarter.
 Spiller padded the lead on an 8-yard run later in the third quarter on a drive where he had a 42-yard run.

-“He was the catalyst today,” coach Jimbo Fisher said.
+“He was the catalyst today,” Fisher said.
 “He’s growing each and every day.”

 Kellen Mond threw for 211 yards and a touchdown, and his 1-yard TD run on the first drive of the fourth quarter made it 42-7.
 He was replaced on A&M’s next drive with the Aggies in control of the game.